NoahKnudsen/DavidAppenborough/README.md

 ### Future improvements

 One future improvement I'd like to make would be to integrate a small [Ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) into the app using something like [Mindflare](https://github.com/thousandyears/MindFlare) to generate the Swift compile-time ontology language.
 The first usages of the ontology would be to provide human-friendly, unique identifiers to each significant piece of UI which in turn would enable a greater degree of modularity and testability.

+While there is good test coverage for the app's logic, there are currently no tests for the UI.
+This is something that I hope to improve in the near future, most likely using [PointFree's Snapshot Testing library](https://github.com/pointfreeco/swift-snapshot-testing) which I have enjoyed using in the past.

 ### References